 Mate females two months after kidding.
 Introduce a male and leave it with the female goats for 2 to 3 weeks.
 If possible mate all your female goats at the same time to ensure kids are born at the same time and therefore ease management.

 Breed females when in good body condition.
 Select those with a soft udder, two functional teats and strong teeth and legs.
-Manage reproduction in goats ensuring that first mating should be about 16 months of age because breeding too early can result in weak kids and stunted females.
+Manage reproduction ensuring that first mating should be about 16 months of age because breeding too early can result in weak kids and stunted females.

 On average birth occurs 150 days after mating.
 Watch your goat closely one week before kidding in case of any problems.